solana-validators/solana-validator-guidebook/docs/validator-setup/validator-setup.md

 /home/sol/bin/validator.sh
 ```

-In a separate ssh connection, identify your validator pupkey:
+In a terminal window, connect to your server via ssh.
+Identify your validator pupkey:

 ```
 solana keygen pubkey ~/validator-keypair.json